tommyztx/CSCE_435_Project_2024/Report.md

 3. Paul Bae
 4. Krish Chhabra

+For group communication, everyone in the group has exchanged phone numbers and is part of an iMessage group chat.
+This is how we will be communicating throughout the project.
+If the need to have a meeting arises, we will arrange to meet in-person.

 ## 2. Project topic (e.g., parallel sorting algorithms)

 ### 2a.
 Brief project description (what algorithms will you be comparing and on what architectures)